gumeo/fastqq/cran-comments.md

 I have not submitted a package with this email address before.
 I have used gumeo140688@gmail.com for the package accSDA.
 So this is my first package with this contact information.

+## Fixed comments from Julia Haider from first submission
+* Replaced dontrun with donttest
+* Added value to Rd files where missing.